 The Center also established the key neuroendocrine model systems for investigation of hypothalamic and pituitary control of reproduction in the GT1-7, αT3-1, and LβT2 cell lines for investigation of GnRH and the gonadotropin hormones.
 These cell lines are utilized by numerous investigators in the SCCPIR/NCTRI program and world-wide to advance understanding of fundamental mechanisms of hypothalamic pulsatile secretion of GnRH, neuropeptide and neurotransmitter control of GnRH, developmental origins of GnRH neurons and pituitary gonadotropes, hormonal regulation in gonadotropes, and the molecular basis of gonadotropin gene regulation.
 These are examples of the types of translational research that led, in part, to the distinguished reputation of the Center at UC San Diego in linking basic and clinical reproductive research.

-In years 25-33, the two most recent funding periods, the UC San Diego Center focused on three highly integrated and collaborative projects led by Drs.
+In years 25-33, the UC San Diego Center focused on three highly integrated and collaborative projects led by Drs.
 Mellon, Olefsky, and Chang, with Drs.
 Webster, Lawson, Kauffman, Thackray, Breen, Duleba, and Shimasaki as Co-Investigators.
 This multidisciplinary team placed special emphasis on hormonal regulation of hypothalamic-pituitary-ovarian axis in humans and animal models.
-Our current renewal application for years 34-38 requests to renew two projects under the leadership of Drs.
-Chang and Mellon, and a new Project led by Dr. Lawson that studies free fatty acids and androgens in PCOS to continue our ground-breaking translational discoveries within the UC San Diego Center for Reproductive Science and Medicine.
-We have had exceptional scientific accomplishments (176 publications; 36 co-authored within the center, and 12 co-authored with other NCTRI/SCCPIR Centers) during this most recent granting period (2008-2015; years 29-33) and look forward to a successful future.
+Our current renewal for years 34-38 focuses three projects under the leadership of Drs.
+Chang, Lawson and Mellon, and studies free fatty acids and androgens in PCOS to continue our ground-breaking translational discoveries within the UC San Diego Center for Reproductive Science and Medicine.
+We have been funded through 2021 and look forward to a successful future.